Blockchain Certifications

 What is blockchain in banking?

-In banking, blockchain is used to streamline and secure financial transactions, reduce the costs of processing payments, and increase transparency to reduce fraud.
+In banking, they use the blockchain fundamentals to streamline and secure financial transactions, reduce the costs of processing payments, and increase transparency to reduce fraud.
 Its applications in banking include cross-border payments, trade finance, and identity verification.

 How does Fedex use blockchain?